 - Sentimental things you can’t bear to part with

 - Sentimental things you want to get rid of but feel guilty doing so

 I can’t bear to part with it.

 If it’s a #1, you can’t bear to part with it, then this question allows you to keep that item.
 The dress I wore to my sons Christening falls into this category.
 I loved that dress and it’s sentimental to me.
 I’ll never fit into it again, but it is special to me.
 So I kept it.
 I would buy that dress again because of how it still makes me feel.

-I’ll feel so guilty if I get rid of this.
+I feel so guilty if I get rid of this.

 I can assume that you’re holding on to it because someone gifted it to you or willed it to you.
 That person loved you and would not want you holding on to that thing if it is causing you strife.

 If you’re really on the fence with a sentimental item, consider taking a picture of it and keeping it an album or a frame.
 I actually started doing this because I officially left my hoarder tendencies behind.
 I know I can’t keep EVERY single keepsake, piece of artwork my kids make, or everything I made when I was a kid.
 So, I’ve been taking pictures of it so I can show my kids later one day and I won’t forget!

 What Should I Do with Items That Can’t Be Thrown Away?